504sarwarerror/SAVANT/README.md

 - Ransomware
 - Other malicious code variants

-The dataset is open-source and available for download in the repository releases section (coming soon).
-Researchers can use it to further enhance the system or conduct independent studies.
+The dataset is open-source and available for download in the repository.
 ---

 ## Ethical Considerations